kevindellapiazza/kevindellapiazza/README.md

 ---

 ### What makes my approach different?
-I’m not just experimenting with tools — I’m applying them to solve concrete problems, automate inefficient processes, and enable better decisions.
+I’m not just experimenting with tools; I’m applying them to solve concrete problems, automate inefficient processes, and enable better decisions.

 **My work is guided by:**
 - 🔍 **Driven by business understanding** *(focused on decisions that truly matter)*
 - 📐 **Guided by data methodology** *(every step follows a clear, strategic process)*
-- ⚙️ **Powered by modern technologies** *(AWS · Python · GenAI — built for scale and impact)*
+- ⚙️ **Powered by modern technologies** *(AWS · Python · GenAI › built for scale and impact)*

 ---